-Bridge Consultations Inpatient/Outpatient: A bridge consultation is a single-session consultation conducted by an innetwork outpatient provider at a psychiatric inpatient unit or as enhanced acute treatment services (E-ATS) program.
+Inpatient/Outpatient Bridge Visit: A single-session visit conducted by an in- network outpatient provider at a psychiatric inpatient unit or as enhanced acute treatment services (E-ATS) program.
 The bridge consultation is intended to provide therapeutic contact between an outpatient therapist and the member to facilitate aftercare treatment planning prior to discharge and may be requested by the member or the member's family/guardian, the inpatient team, the E-ATS treatment team, the primary outpatient clinician or master's-level outpatient liaison who is attempting to engage the member in outpatient treatment.
 Regardless of the initiation source, the outpatient provider will arrange and coordinate the bridge consultation with the inpatient unit or E-ATS program.
 During the consultation it is expected that the outpatient clinician will meet face-to-face with the member and attend the inpatient or E-ATS treatment team meeting or meet with the clinician who is a member of the treatment team.